shareup/heroku-buildpack-elixir-release/README.md

 Includes build scripts for building all OTP releases `>= 20.0` and all elixir releases `>= 1.9.0`.

+**Note: this is not production ready yet.
+While it is being using in production, the workflows for compiling and uploading artifacts are not finished and it is probably very unclear how to use this...**

 ## Usage

 Set your buildpack in your `app.json`: